 McGovern Medical School Department of Diagnostic and Interventional Imaging ranks high in the nation for funding in basic science research from the National Institutes of Health.
 Our research in MR imaging and in high resolution ultrasound techniques is world class.
 Below is a brief description of these programs along with our progressive clinical research areas.

-Ponnada Narayana, Ph.D., DABR, is a Professor of Diagnostic and Interventional Imaging, Vice-Chair of Research, and the Director of Magnetic Resonance Research at The University of Texas Health Science Center at Houston.
-He also holds an Endowed Chair in Biomedical Engineering.
-He holds adjunct appointments at the UTHealth Graduate School of Biomedical Sciences, and Electrical and Computer Engineering Department at University of Houston.
+Ponnada Narayana, Ph.D., DABR, is a Professor of Diagnostic and Interventional Imaging, Vice-Chair for Research and the Director of Magnetic Resonance Research at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth).
+He also holds an Endowed Chair in Biomedical Engineering at UTHealth.

 He served on numerous NIH Study Sections.
-He is an Associate Editor for the Journal of Magnetic Resonance Imaging and is a reviewer for a number of major neuroscience journals.
+He serves on the Editorial Board of Journal of Magnetic Resonance Imaging and is a reviewer for a number of major neuroscience and MRI journals.

-Dr. Narayana’s major research interests include Quantitative Magnetic Resonance of Central Nervous System, Patient Adaptive MRI, Development of Advanced Magnetic Resonance Techniques, and Image Processing with an emphasis on automatic analysis.
+Dr. Narayana’s major research interests include Quantitative Magnetic Resonance of Central Nervous System, Development of Advanced Magnetic Resonance Techniques, and Image Processing with an emphasis on automatic analysis.
 His current research interests include patient-adaptive and real time MRI.

 Congratulations Dr. Refaat E. Gabr and Dr. Ponnada A. Narayana for the Real-time MRI analysis powered by Supercomputers research!